-Wash your hands thoroughly for at least one minute.
+- Wash your hands thoroughly for at least one minute.

-Add to the water the amount of powder indicated on the package.
+- Add to the water the amount of powder indicated on the package.

-To offer the milk to the baby, it is necessary to remember that artificial milk is also administered on demand, as much in quantity as in the interval of feedings.
-The milk that the baby hasn’y drunk can only be stored for the next two hours.
-If you do not use it, you will need to discard it.
+- To offer the milk to the baby, you must remember that artificial milk is also given on demand, both in quantity and frequency of feeding.
+The milk that the baby has not drunk can be saved only for the next two hours.
+If the baby does not drink it, it must be thrown it away.